GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/07.661-670/01.Out-on-an-Ocean-All-Boundless-We-Ride/docs.md

 ---
+title: |
-title: 661.
-Out on an Ocean All Boundless We Ride
+    661. Out on an Ocean All Boundless We Ride - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 661.
+Out on an Ocean All Boundless We Ride.
+Out on an ocean all boundless we ride,  We're homeward bound, homeward bound.
+Tossed on the waves of a rough, rest less tide,  We're homeward bound, homeward bound.
+Far from the safe, quiet harbor we've rode,  Seeking our Father's celestial abode,  Promise of which on us each is be stowed,  We're homeward bound, homeward bound.
+    keywords:  |
-    keywords: Church Hymnal, Out on an Ocean All Boundless We Ride, Out on an ocean all boundless we ride,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Out on an Ocean All Boundless We Ride, Out on an ocean all boundless we ride.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 661. OUT ON AN OCEAN ALL BOUNDLESS WE RIDE
+####  Church Hymnal 1941,

 ```txt
 1.